General Aviation Revitalization Act: General aviation manufacturers' changes

 The three leading general aviation aircraft manufacturers (accounting for over half of U.S. general aviation aircraft production) underwent major negative changes, which each blamed at least partially on rising product liability costs.
 Specifically:

 Cessna Aircraft Company, long the world's highest-volume aircraft producer, and largest general aviation aircraft manufacturer, posted its first-ever annual loss in 1983.
 Following acquisition by General Dynamics Corporation in September 1985, Cessna suspended all propeller aircraft production in 1986 (except the Cessna 208 Caravan commercial/utility turboprop).
 Cessna Chairman Russell W. Meyer, Jr. said it was in response to rising product liability costs, and Meyer promised to return Cessna to propeller aircraft production if (and when) the Congress passed satisfactory changes in product liability law.
 In the meantime, Cessna shifted its focus to business jets and commercial/utility turboprop aircraft.

 Piper Aircraft went in and out of bankruptcy, under various names, suspending or eliminating some long-popular models from its product line, such as the 2-seat Piper Super Cub (one of the longest-built airplanes in the world), and 6-seat Piper PA-32 "Cherokee Six"/"Saratoga".

-Beech Aircraft was acquired by Raytheon Corporation (and renamed Raytheon Aircraft), and shifted its emphasis away from general aviation propeller aircraft, like the Beech Bonanza and Beech Baron, and discontinuing all other piston-propeller aircraft models (from the 2-seat, single-engine Model 77 Beech Skipper trainer to the 7-seat, twin-engine, pressurized Model 60 Beech Duke), shifting company emphasis towards professionally operated corporate turboprops and business jets, and small military and commercial aircraft.
+Beech Aircraft was acquired by Raytheon Corporation (and renamed Raytheon Aircraft), which shifted the company's emphasis away from general aviation propeller aircraft, like the Beech Bonanza and Beech Baron, and discontinued all other piston-propeller aircraft models (from the 2-seat, single-engine Model 77 Beech Skipper trainer to the 7-seat, twin-engine, pressurized Model 60 Beech Duke), directing company emphasis towards professionally operated corporate turboprops and business jets, and small military and commercial aircraft.

 General aviation aircraft shortages

 As a consequence of these changes, and others, the general aviation industry began to suffer from a shortage of new aircraft, particularly for training, rental and charter use.
-The three main training planes of the industry in the 1980s, the two-seat Cessna 152, Piper Tomahawk, and Beechcraft Skipper, were all removed from the market in the mid-1980s, and none of them ever returned.
+The three main training planes of the industry in the 1980s, the two-seat Cessna 152, Piper Tomahawk, and Beechcraft Skipper, were all removed from the market in the early-to-mid 1980s, and none of them ever returned.